• Skip to primary navigation

 From what kind of dowels to use to the type of cake boards to use and even how to level cakes, this cake decorating tutorial is packed with tips on stacking cake tiers.

 Pretty much everyone who ‘does cakes’ has their own favorite method for stacking cakes.
-Today I want to share with you, the method that works best for me and hopefully it’ll help you get a good start at stacking tiered cake.
+Today I want to share with you, this method on how to make a stacked cake.
+Hopefully, my method will be a good foundational tutorial that you can make your own.

 Once you get the basics of doweling a cake and some other tricks and tips, you’ll be stacking cakes like a pro.

-First off, my method is sort of a combination of a lot of methods that I’ve seen other people use and have read about and I just feel more confident doing things this way.
+This method is a combination of a lot of methods I’ve seen other people use and have read about and personally I just feel more confident doing things this way.
+Feel free to adjust this method to make it work for you.

 By the way, if you want to learn how to make a large gumpaste rose like the one on this cake, I have a tutorial and video for that as well.
 You can find that here: How to Make a Large Gumpaste Rose